solidi/learning-notes/interviews/career-tips.md

 ## WORST CAREER MOMENT
 - Being laid off, but ulimately becoming a better person
     - Convert the bad to good, process diagram and learning its a skillset with Dan.
+    - Finding weakness, working the muscle to improve it.
     - Learned about engineering day books.
 Powerful, and reflect direction years later.

 ## CAREER HIGHLIGHT
-- Launching a product at nick.
+- Launching a product at nick - impact.
 - Juniors/Interns - Growing others, and giving them room.

 ## THE FUTURE OF CAREERS IN I.T